Updated June 2023

-Next, go back to LinkedIn (Standard or Sales Navigator) and run your search from here to generate your list.
-If you need guidance on this, head to around the 10-minute mark of our webinar webinar 'Get Started with Dux-Soup in 5 simple steps'.
+First, select your target audience in LinkedIn (Standard or Sales Navigator) by running a search to generate your list.
+If you need guidance on this, head to around the 15-minute mark of our webinar webinar 'Get Started with Dux-Soup in 5 simple steps'.
 You can also refer to our article on how to search and filter on LinkedIn.